ocupop/mapbox-locate/src/_sessions/are-we-there-yet-precise-etas-and-granular-traffic-data.md

 ---
 layout: session
 title: Are We There Yet?
-Precise ETAs and Granular Traffic data
+Precise ETAs and Granular Traffic Data
 summary:
 track: '3'
 timeslot: d1_slot8